Quantum game theory: History

+Eisert-Wilkens-Lewenstein paper on the other, a large number of publications have been published exploring quantum games and the way that quantum strategies could be used in games that have been commonly studied in classical game theory.

 Superposed initial states

 The information transfer that occurs during a game can be viewed as a physical process.

 In the simplest case of a classical game between two players with two strategies each, both the players can use a bit (a '0' or a '1') to convey their choice of strategy.
 A popular example of such a game is the prisoners' dilemma, where each of the convicts can either cooperate or defect: withholding knowledge or revealing that the other committed the crime.
 In the quantum version of the game, the bit is replaced by the qubit, which is a quantum superposition of two or more base states.
 In the case of a two-strategy game this can be physically implemented by the use of an entity like the electron which has a superposed spin state, with the base states being +1/2 (plus half) and −1/2 (minus half).
 Each of the spin states can be used to represent each of the two strategies available to the players.
 When a measurement is made on the electron, it collapses to one of the base states, thus conveying the strategy used by the player.